Burnout and mental health

 • Consider flexible working arrangements

-Check your mental health
+More tools to check-in with your mental health

 Everyone’s mental health journey is different.
 We all experience ups and downs, so it’s important to do regular check ins.

 We have some simple tools to help you assess your mental health.
-You can choose the one that’s right for you and get the resources and support you may need.
+You can choose the one that’s right for you and get the resources and support you need.

-Learn more about mental health at work
+More resources for burnout and mental health at work

 The Essential Network (TEN) for healthcare workers